Archives

 Differentiated Classrooms: Get to know your students

-Getting to know your students also helps you find the best way to inspire and motivate them.
-You have a full school year ahead of you filled with a lot of life.
-Take the time to build those relationships so that you can guarantee success throughout the year.
+Knowing your students also helps you find the best way to inspire and motivate them.
+You have an entire school year ahead of you filled with a lot of life.
+Take the time to build those relationships to guarantee success throughout the year.

 Differentiated Classrooms: Create different learning spaces within the classroom.

 Creating differentiated learning spaces within your classroom is one of the most effective ways to foster a differentiated classroom.
-Design different sections of the room for different activities, such as group work, individual study, and practicing digital skills.
-This way students can choose where they feel most comfortable learning and working on assignments.
+Design different room sections for other activities, such as group work, individual study, and practicing digital skills.
+Students can choose where they feel most comfortable learning and working on assignments.

-Create spaces in the classroom that are bright and encourage creativity.
+Create bright, inviting spaces in the classroom that encourage creativity.
 But also create a space that helps cultivate focus and calmness.
-All students may need the different areas at different times throughout the year.
-More than anything create a space that is inviting and welcoming to students.
+All students may need different areas at different times throughout the year.
+More than anything, create a space that is inviting and welcoming to students.

 Differentiated Classrooms: Provide a variety of learning materials

-Often times in upper grades we move away from a lot of the tools and materials that we used in primary grades.
-But big kids can still benefit from a variety of those exact same things.
-So include math manipulatives in your classroom.
+Often, in upper grades, we move away from many of the tools and materials that we used in primary grades.
+But big kids can still benefit from a variety of those same things.
+So, include math manipulatives in your classroom.
 Fill your classroom library with both chapter and picture books.
-Create art with your students and hang it around the classroom.
-You never know what will inspire and help your new group of young learners.
+Create art with your students and hang it around the school.
+You never know what will inspire and help your new young learners.

 Differentiated Classrooms: Use visual tools to foster independence.

-Each year we strive to help cultivate independence in our students.
+Each year, we strive to help cultivate independence in our students.
 We know it is only a matter of time before our sweet elementary babies move up to middle school and face new challenges.
-So we need to work to help students build the skills they need in order to be independent and self-starters.
+So, we need to work to help students build the skills they need to be independent and self-starters.

-Each morning message includes a variety of customizable options that you can use to effectively communicate with your students.
-Use morning messages to remind students about what they need to complete, any important news for the day, or even to celebrate a birthday.
+Each morning message includes a variety of customizable options that you can use to communicate with your students effectively.
+Use morning messages to remind students what they need to complete, any important news for the day, or even to celebrate a birthday.
 You type your message, but these messages also include a variety of image icons you can use to help visually prompt your students.

 This 40-week resource includes a unique message that you can use every day of the school year.
-Your students will love the fun facts, interesting words, inspiring quotes, and funny jokes included at the bottom of each slide.
-Morning messages are a great way to create a differentiated classroom where students can grow in their independence.
+Your students will love the fun facts, exciting words, inspiring quotes, and funny jokes at the bottom of each slide.
+Morning messages are a great way to create a differentiated classroom where students can develop independence.

 Grab a free week of morning messages here!